digitalocean/terraform-provider-digitalocean/docs/data-sources/app.md

     - `api_key` - Datadog API key.
   - `logtail` - Logtail configuration.
     - `token` - Logtail token.
+  - `opensearch` - OpenSearch configuration
+    - `endpoint` - OpenSearch API Endpoint.
+Only HTTPS is supported.
+Format: https://<host>:<port>.
+    - `basic_auth` - OpenSearch basic auth
+    - `index_name` - The index name to use for the logs.
+If not set, the default index name is \"logs\".

 A `database` can contain: